The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 Frontrunner, John McCain.

-John McCain is the real front runner.
+John McCain is the real frontrunner.

 The stars are aligned right now for Senator McCain.

-Well, that's the probably the most accurate statement.
+Well, that's probably the most accurate statement.

-He didn't fall into the uh the the trap of echoing everybody else, the putative, the presumed uh the front runner uh stars may be lining up.
+He didn't fall into the trap of echoing everybody else, the putative, the presumed, the frontrunner.

-But I it's it it's way too soon here.
+But it's way too soon here.

-Hey, got let's see, one, two, we got two little bites from McCain.
+One, two, we got two little bites from McCain.

-Here's his gambit at the straw poll, snuggling up to President Bush uh and giving himself the excuse for finishing fourth or fifth, depending on how you want to tabulate it.
+Here's his gambit at the straw poll, snuggling up to President Bush and giving himself the excuse for finishing fourth or fifth, depending on how you want to tabulate it.

-For the next three years with our country at war, He's our president and the only one who needs our support today.
+For the next three years, with our country at war, he's our president and the only one who needs our support today.

-So you see what he was doing here.
+So you see what he was doing here?

 He's out there not asking just his delegates.

-Because he didn't, he didn't he didn't want to, he didn't want to show that he came in fourth or third, whatever he was going to come in.
+He wanted all the delegates to vote for Bush because he didn't want to show that he came in fourth or third, whatever he was going to come in.

-He didn't win place a show.
+He didn't win place or show.

-The question is, is it straight talk or is it cynical?
+The question is: is it straight talk or is it cynical?

-I have I've tried to with in in a very gracious and thoughtful, compassionate and caring way on this very program.
+I've tried to, in a very gracious and thoughtful, compassionate, and caring way on this very program, I have tried to warn Senator McCain all of these years.

 If you make the media your base, you are alienating Republicans.